Ana Ivanovic: Groundstrokes

-Ivanovic's flat and powerful forehand was her bread-and-butter shot that took the world by storm in 2007–08, propelling her to the top of the rankings.
+Ivanovic's flat and powerful forehand was her bread-and-butter shot that, in 2007–08, propelled her to the top of the rankings.
 However, her backhand was a much weaker wing and was often targeted by players acquainted with Ivanovic's playing style.
 Her cross-court backhand generally lacked the depth required to throw her opponents off course.

 While Ivanovic's movement and net play were once considered to be her weaknesses, they both improved over the years.
-Towards the end she was considered to be considerably faster than when she started playing professional tennis.
+Towards the end of her career she was considered faster than when she started playing professional tennis.

 Surfaces

 Ivanovic's best surface was clay, where her height allowed her to strike clean winners off high-bouncing balls.
+In addition, her weakness in movement was mitigated on slower clay courts.
 Nonetheless, she was capable of performing well on hard and grass courts as well.
 When she launched her re-branded site during 2010, she stated in her bio that she likes all surfaces.